-- 15.1 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
+- 15.1 Applications in the normal admission round (i.e. applications for transfer to Year 7 at secondary school in September) are coordinated by Local Authorities for all children living in its county/borough.
 This includes late applications (i.e. applications received before the first day of term in September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - 15.2 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
 Parents must state a preference for the Academy in the CAF. - 15.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
-This documentation must be submitted to the Local Authority to arrive by the application deadline.
-If not, there is a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 15.4 The application deadline for admission to Year 7 in the normal admission round is Monday, 1st November 2021. - 15.5 National Offer Day for admission to Year 7 in the normal admission round is Tuesday, 1st March 2022. - 15.6 Late applications (as defined above) will be processed by the Local Authority after all ontime applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
-Parents are therefore strongly advised to submit their applications on time.
+This documentation must be submitted to the Academy marked for the attention of the Academy's Admissions Officer, by the application deadline.
+If supporting documents are not provided, the Local Authority/Academy may not be able to identify the correct oversubscription category, which could result in the child being placed in a lower category and reduce the chance of achieving a place. - 15.4 The application deadline for admission to Year 7 in the normal admission round is Tuesday,31st October 2023. - 15.5 National Offer Day for admission to Year 7 in the normal admission round is Friday , 1st March 2024. - 15.6 Late applications (as defined above) will be processed after all other applications have been processed, which will inevitably reduce the chance of the child achieving a place.